byu-cs329/type-checking/Part_1.md

 ## What to turn in?

-Create a pull request of your feature branch containing the solution and ensure that your Github workflow build passes (be sure you have pushed any changes to `project-utils` and have updated the submodules appropriately--see [README.md](README.md)).
+Create a pull request of your feature branch containing the solution and ensure that your Github workflow build passes (be sure you have pushed any changes to `project-utils` and have updated the submodules appropriately &mdash; see [README.md](README.md)).
 Submit to Canvas the URL of the pull request.

 ## Rubric